graboskyc/polybius/README.md

 https://www.youtube.com/watch?v=_7X6Yeydgyg

 In it, the youtuber finds some interesting information pointing towards the creation of the urban legend in 2000 by the owner of coinop.com to stir up traffic.
-Upon confronting him with the information, the owner says that the wording on the page is "very deliberate"
+Upon confronting him with the information, the owner says that the wording on the page is "very specific"

 The page in question is here: http://www.coinop.org/Game/103223/Polybius